MarginaliaSearch/www.marginalia.nu/content/log/A_113_rtc/index.md

 <figcaption>Preview of the subscription capability of the new search UI</figcaption>
 </figure>

 The setup for storing and accessing feed data is very simple.
 All feed data is stored in a small sqlite database with a table consisting of a domain name and a JSON blob encoding the contents of the feed, when it was last fetched.
-This works well, as there isn't much need of complex aggregations of the data, and even when such operations are needed, it's still perfectly performant.
+This works well, as there isn't much need for complex aggregations of the data, and even when such operations are needed, it's still perfectly performant.
 There simply isn't that much data, about 1 GB per 250k feeds.

 Periodically, the RSS fetcher will ask the search engine for all known feeds, and attempt to fetch them all.
 This is a very slow process with a lot of bad URLs, so other times the feed fetcher will only attempt to fetch feeds it's successfully fetched before.